NodeFactoryIo/witx-md-generator-action/README.md

 ## Inputs

 ```
-  witxPath:
+  witxGlobPath:
-    description: "Path to target folder with .witx files from which markdown will be generated"
+    description: "Glob path to .witx files from which md will be generated"
     required: true
 ```